 I went for my weekly sunrise walk with a dear friend this morning.
 It started a few months ago in lockdown as yoga on the beach (45mins talking, 10mins yoga) but as recent weeks have brought the cold, we have taken to walking, talking and clinging onto steaming mugs of tea and coffee.

-Going from the darkness to light was a real tonic to the sobbing of yesterday evening.
+Going from the darkness to light was a real tonic to yesterday’s sobbing.
 It’s that time of year for me – birthday week.
 It’s when we celebrate and I remember the life-changing decisions and moments which surround my son’s birth.
 So I’m riding those waves of chronic sorrow which comes for living well in a life with irremovable loss.
 Years of these emotions have taught me I can’t squash or ignore the hard ones.

 I need to feel them.